 The butter is optional, but does help to provide a moisture barrier keeping the sandwiches from getting soggy, especially when making them ahead.
-You can eliminate that if you like, and you can also substitute non-fat cream cheese or neufchatel cheese if you wish to lower the fat.
+You can eliminate that if you like, and you can also substitute non-fat cream cheese or neufchatel cheese if you wish to use it, but lower the fat.
 Transform this into a cucumber dip for vegetables, chips and crackers, by using the juice from the cucumber and some extra mayonnaise.
-Some folks like to add green food coloring, but I prefer not to.

 Here's how to make them.

 Recipe: Cucumber Dill Tea Sandwiches©From the Kitchen of Deep South Dish